Skip to Content

 Cape Cod

 Our name, The Cape Coop, is a nod to our home on beautiful Cape Cod in Massachusetts.
-I am a 12th-generation New Englander, I live about 30 miles from Plymouth Rock where my ancestors landed on the Mayflower and none of us went too far.
-I feel truly blessed to have grown up on Cape & to be able to raise my kids in the same community.
+I am a 12th-generation New Englander, I feel truly blessed to have grown up on Cape & to be able to raise my kids in the same community.

 The Cape takes pride in inviting people to slow down, unplug, and enjoy the simple pleasures in life.
 We aren’t a flashy, thrill-a-minute destination and that’s just fine with us.
 We are barefoot in the sand, we are come as you are.
-I share my life with my husband, our four children, a grandson, and our ever-expanding herd of furry & feathered friends.
+I share my life with my husband, our four children, two grandkids, and our ever-expanding herd of furry & feathered friends.

 Our Farm Journey Through the Years